 A rigorous conception of historical temporality results from this: the past is not history, time is not just a “medium”, the “historicity systems” of linguistic ideas are constructions (not all of them equal) that must be tested again and again.

 In that way, erudition seems an absolutely necessary but never sufficient condition for historical work.
 Many domains of the history of linguistic representations still need to be systematically documented in a reliable way.
 The most rigorous philological investigation, the establishment of corpora in accordance with the most modern techniques are thus essential.
 But what gives them meaning is an epistemological perspective.
 That is to say that the team’s methods are set in the tradition of historical epistemology, the history of sciences.

-The history of linguistic ideas is not a “curiosity cabinet” or an antique shop gathering picturesque but totally out of date facts in order to exhibit them.
-We think that the historian’s activity takes on a wider responsibility and purpose with regard to the language sciences as they are currently developing : that of giving them a historical knowledge only so far available in the natural sciences and formal disciplines, which benefit from the consequences of this situation, as much for their the recognition as for their management, their epistemological reflection, their didactics and the training of their researchers.
+The history of linguistic ideas is not a “cabinet of curiosities” or an antique shop gathering picturesque but totally out of date facts in order to exhibit them.
+We think that the historian’s activity takes on a wider responsibility and purpose with regard to the language sciences as they are currently developing : tthat of giving them historical knowledge of the kind that has so far been available only in the natural sciences and formal disciplines, which benefit from the consequences of this situation, as much for their the recognition as for their management, their epistemological reflection, their didactics and the training of their researchers.